Tips

 Which excursions and activities are included?

-In addition to excursions, the campus calendar includes:
+Beyond the excursions, the campus calendar includes:

-• 4 half-day activities: Crazy Olympics, Scavenger Hunt, Catch the Flag, Murder Mystery
+• 4 half day activities: Crazy Olympics, Scavenger Hunt, Catch the Flag, Murder Mystery

-Logistics, accommodation, and supervision: what parents need to know
+Logistics, accommodation and supervision: what parents need to know

 Frequently asked questions about karting summer camp in England

-Be Easy: boutique exchange program consultancy
+Be Easy: boutique study abroad consultancy

 Share this tip